Domestic Violence Allegations Require A Strong Defense And Careful Response

 The Penalties And Consequences Of A Domestic Violence Conviction

 Anyone subject to a domestic violence protection order is not allowed to possess firearms, and a felony conviction will cause you to permanently lose gun rights.
+This includes MILITARY PERSONNEL–often making it impossible for them to fulfill their job function in the service.
 The court can also require community service, chemical dependency evaluation and/or participation in a domestic batterer’s treatment program at your expense.

 Get Serious Legal Representation Today

 Smith & White has represented hundreds of people in your circumstances, with a record of favorable results.
 We will customize the defense to the facts of your case and work every angle to protect your interests.
 We practice in the criminal courts of Pierce, Thurston, Kitsap and King counties.
-Contact us 24/7 to arrange a free consultation.
+Contact us 24/7 to arrange an expert consultation.
 Call 253-363-8662 or use our online form.
-Hablamos español.